-Treasury Metals initiated a drill program in January 2022 for the Goliath Gold Complex, focused on regional exploration of new targets identified and certain previous targets which have seen limited historical drilling.
-A total of 18,000 metres in 52 holes was completed on the Goliath Property and 2,250 metres in nine holes completed on the Goldlund Property.
+Treasury Metals completed a drill program for the Goliath Gold Complex which was split into two phases in 2023.
+A total of 4,887 metres in 21 holes was completed on the Goliath Property and 892 metres in five holes was completed on the Goldlund Property.